 Temples in Turkey always attract the lovers of history.
 Turkey’s magnificent temples and building structures mesmerize the eyes of the tourists.
-From Greek temples to Hindu temples in Turkey, all have a great history.
-Turkey is already known for its marvelous architecture and stupendous nature attractions all over the world which is why people from various countries flock to this beautiful country.
+Turkey is already known for its marvellous architecture and stupendous nature attractions all over the world which is why people from various countries flock to this beautiful country.
 These beautiful temples in Turkey just add to the list of reasons to visit here.

 Top 5 Temples In Turkey

 Temples are always an amazing mirror of astonishing historical and cultural presence of a country.
 These temples are designed very differently from the rest of the world and can rarely be found elsewhere.
 So, let us have a look at the 5 magnificent temples in Turkey.

 This temple is said to be built by the son of the river god Caystrus, Ephesus by Pausanias.
 But in fact, this temple was made by Egyptian merchants in the dedication of Artemis, which is why it is also known as the Temple of Artemis.
 This temple is said to be made for the local form of Artemis goddess.
 This Greek temple became so predominately famous that this small town is also known as Ephesus, which is near Selcuk, a highly modern city in modern day Turkey.
 It has been built three times.
 When it was finally completed, it was declared as Seven Wonders of Ancient World.

 Location: Atat-rk Mh., Park -i Yolu No:12, 35920 Sel-uk/zmir, Turkey